The Inventor (2023 film): Release

-The film is set to be released in 2023.
-On 28 April 2022, Variety reported that the film had been pre-sold to several countries, such as France, Portugal, Hong Kong, Taiwan, Philippines, Former Yugoslavia, the U.K., German-speaking Europe, Greece, Italy, Scandinavia, Spain, Switzerland, Turkey, Israel, South Africa, Australia, New Zealand, India, Latin America, the Middle East and Indonesia.
-It will be released in France by KMBO.
-A work-in-progress screening of the film was shown at the Anima: Brussels International Animation Film Festival on 24 February 2023.
+In April 2022, Variety reported that the film had been pre-sold to several countries, such as France, Portugal, Hong Kong, Taiwan, Philippines, Former Yugoslavia, the U.K., German-speaking Europe, Greece, Italy, Scandinavia, Spain, Switzerland, Turkey, Israel, South Africa, Australia, New Zealand, India, Latin America, the Middle East and Indonesia.
+A work-in-progress screening of the film was shown at the Anima: Brussels International Animation Film Festival in February 2023.